 Judicial power to order separation (severance) of trials of charges against one accused

 Where charges are properly joined in a single indictment, there remains a judicial power to order separate trials of charges.
 The test is different to that in Schedule 1 which permits joinder in the same indictment document.
 Thus it not uncommonly occurs that a court finds joinder in the same indictment document proper but nevertheless in exercise of the judicial power orders separate trials.
-The judicial power is now provided by Criminal Procedure Act s.193; DPP v Lamb (a pseudonym) VSCA 307.
-There is to be separation where an accused may be prejudiced because the accused is charged with more than one offence in the same indictment or for any other reason it is appropriate to do so.
+The judicial power is provided by Criminal Procedure Act s.193; Huynh v R VSCA 222; DPP v Lamb (a pseudonym) VSCA 307.
+There is to be separation where an accused may be prejudiced because the accused is charged with more than one crime in the same indictment or for any other reason it is appropriate to do so.
 Whilst not identical to previous provision, the substance is sufficiently close to suppose the guidance offered by previous cases remains.

 On the judicial power to order separate trials, see R v TJB 4 VR 621 per Callaway JA.
 "1.
 A presentment should always be severed where that is both desirable and practicable in order to ensure a fair trial.
 It is for defence counsel to persuade the judge that that is so.....
 2. One aspect of a fair trial is the taking of reasonable steps to prevent a jury from misusing evidence.
 That is not limited to propensity evidence...
 3. It is usually to be assumed that the jury will comply with any directions they are given by the judge.
 A fair-minded lay observer takes that very factor into account in considering whether a trial is fair: cf. Webb v R HCA 30, (1994) 181 CLR 41 at p.55.
 4. There are nevertheless cases where the risk of prejudice is unacceptable.
-It will often be found that that is so in the case of offences of an unnatural character or offences that arouse strong emotions or excite revulsion.
+It will often be found that that is so in the case of crimes of an unnatural character or crimes that arouse strong emotions or excite revulsion.
 5. There is also a greater risk that a direction will be ineffectual if evidence in relation to one complainant is probative in relation to another but either the Crown does not rely on it for that purpose or the judge rules that it is inadmissible because of prejudice."
 See also Bui v R VSCA 404; R v Renzella VICSC 37.

 The cross-admissibility of evidence of complainants is in most cases a powerful (although not necessarily dominant) factor influencing the exercise of power so as to refuse separate trials: R v INS VSCA 61; R v CHS VSCA 19, (2006) 159 A Crim R 560; R v Papamitrou VSCA 12, (2004) 7 VR 375.
 One instance of cross-admissibility is as tendency or coincidence evidence under Evidence Act 2008.

 (2) Despite section 193 and any rule of law to the contrary (other than the Charter of Human Rights and Responsibilities), if in accordance with this Act 2 or more charges for sexual offences are joined in the same indictment, it is presumed that those charges are to be tried together.

 The provision (and its predecessor) addresses a former practice (e.g. Hoch v R HCA 50, (1988) 165 CLR 292; De Jesus v R HCA 65, (1986) 61 ALJR 1) whereby severance was almost automatically granted: R v TJB 4 VR 621; GBF v R VSCA 135; R v GAE VSCA 18, (2000) 1 VR 198; R v KRA VSCA 157, 2 VR 708.
-Where the evidence on one count is inadmissible upon another, if there is a reason due to the prejudice to the accused in sexual offences, coupled with a doubt about misuse of the evidence, separate trials are to be ordered where sought.
+Where the evidence on one count is inadmissible upon another, if there is a reason due to the prejudice to the accused in sexual crimes, coupled with a doubt about misuse of the evidence, separate trials are to be ordered where sought.